-- Placements solely funded by disability services, medical or psychiatric services, juvenile justice facilities, overnight child care services or supported accommodation assistance placements, and children in placements with parents where the jurisdiction makes a financial payment are excluded.
+Placements solely funded by disability services, medical or psychiatric services, juvenile justice facilities, overnight child care services or supported accommodation assistance placements, and children in placements with parents where the jurisdiction makes a financial payment are excluded.

-Source: AIHW (2014, p.
-46).
+Source: AIHW (2017a, p.
+47).

-Overall, over half of children in OOHC were aged less than 9 years (54.3%).
-Of these around 41% were below the age of 4 years.
-A further 30.8% of all children were aged 10-14 years and 14.8% were aged 15-17 years.
+Overall, more than half of the children in OOHC were aged 9 years or under (54.5%).
+A further 31.6% of all children were aged 10-14 years and 14.3% were aged 15-17 years.